numbas/editor/docs/exam/reference.rst

 The navigation settings control how the student can move through the exam.

 .. glossary::
-    Password to begin the exam
-        If not blank, the student must enter the given password before they can begin the exam.

-    Allow user to regenerate questions?
-        If ticked, then the :guilabel:`Try another question like this one` button is displayed at the bottom of each question, allowing the student to re-randomise the question and have another attempt at it.

     Question navigation mode
          If "Sequential" is chosen, then the student is shown the questions in a numbered list.
          When the exam begins, the student is immediately shown the first question.